The Hub

 - Find out about walking routes and cycling paths, bike security and bike parking options

-- Bus stop (George IV Bridge): 23, 27
+- Bus Stop (George IV Bridge): 23, 27

 - More public transport information available at Transport for Edinburgh

-- NCP: Castle Terrace (5 disabled bays)
+- NCP: Castle Terrace (5 accessible bays)

 - The Box Office has a bit of an echo